xpack/web-doxygen/website/docs/manual/pages/commands.md

 </dl>

-<p>Where the following aliases are defined in the configuration file:</p>
+Where the following aliases are defined in the configuration file:

 <pre><code>ALIASES  = "english=\if english" \